John S. Knight Institute for Writing in the Disciplines

 We know of no writing program that exceeds Cornell's in the richness and diversity of its course offerings.
 The strength of the John S. Knight Institute for Writing in the Disciplines was recognized in September 2000 by the Time/Princeton Review when it designated Cornell the Private Research University "College of the Year" on the basis of its writing-in-the-disciplines approach.
 Support for the John S. Knight Institute for Writing in the Disciplines goes toward these renowned initiatives, including our Writing Centers, the Writing in the Majors program, writing outreach, and prizes recognizing both student and instructor excellence, the Knight Award for Writing Exercises and the Knight Prize for Writing in the Majors.

 Students should aim to satisfy their First-Year Writing Seminar (FWS) requirement during their first year.
-Balloting for FWSs is open only to freshmen, sophomores, and first-semester transfer students; juniors and seniors are not eligible to enroll in First-Year Writing Seminars, neither by ballot nor through electronic add/drop.
-Click here for more information on the FWS ballot system.
+Enrollment for FWSs is open only to freshmen, sophomores, and first-semester transfer students; juniors and seniors are not eligible to enroll in First-Year Writing Seminars.
+Click here for more information on FWS enrollment.